-This application for Biodiversity Certification is consistent with the DPE structure Plan as outlined in the NSW Department of Planning & Environment's Greater Macarthur 2040 Interim Plan for the Greater Macarthur Growth Area.
+This application for Biodiversity Certification is consistent with the DPE structure Plan 2018 as outlined in the NSW Department of Planning & Environment's Greater Macarthur 2040 Interim Plan for the Greater Macarthur Growth Area and the December 2021 update (DPIE 2020 and 2021).
 This document outlines a 'Vision for Greater Macarthur' which includes Mount Gilead with Menangle Park as a 'Priority Precinct' due to proximity to the Campbelltown-Macarthur regional city and the relatively direct access to existing infrastructure.
 Additionally, actions for facilitating growth within this Priority Precinct are detailed including upgrades to adjacent roads including Appin Road and the Hume Highway (DP&E 2015, 2018).